 HumFree the bee is like all of our kiddos.
 He just wants to feel good and have fun doing what he loves.
 For HumFree, this means buzzing around super fast with his friends!
 After discovering he has food allergies that are making him sick, HumFree learns how to manage them so he can do just that.

-I’m thrilled to announce that HumFree is now available for purchase and I’ve received my boxes!
-This means I can mail out HumFree immediately!
+I’m thrilled to announce that HumFree is now available for purchase on Amazon!

-Too, if you sign up for my free newsletter, you will receive a special discount for any orders on my website.
-I’ll also be sharing special giveaways, sneak peeks of illustrations and other behind-the-scenes goodies!
+Too, if you sign up for my free newsletter, I’ll be sharing special giveaways, sneak peeks of illustrations and other behind-the-scenes goodies!

 HumFree the Bee Has a Food Allergy: Our Message of Hope, Awareness and Friendship